Sanjanadhananjayaa/Intelligent-Apps-Build-your-own-Copilot-Workshop/Labs/lab1.md

 1. Update appsettings.json with the values for the variables below.
 You can get the values from the Azure Portal.

-1. To get deployment modules of "deploymentOrModelId": "<Id of the completions model you deployed>" and "embeddingDeploymentOrModelId":"<Id of the embedding model you deployed>" follow the below steps:
+1. To obtain the deployment model names for "deploymentOrModelId": "<Id of the completions model you deployed>" and "embeddingDeploymentOrModelId":"<Id of the embedding model you deployed>" follow the below steps:

       - In Azure Portal, click on **Resource groups** from the Navigate panel.